isomerpages/mti-osir/_resources/Frequently Asked Questions/FAQs: Obligations of Designated Entities.md

 <details class="isomer-details">
 <summary>How long will it take to know the outcome of a request for approval?</summary>
 <div data-type="detailsContent" class="isomer-details-content">
 <p>OSIR will process all applications promptly.
-Applicants would be notified
+Applicants will be notified
 should more time or documents be required.
 Applicants can contact OSIR regarding the status or next steps of their application.</p>
 <p>Parties may wish to contact <a href="mailto:contact@osir.gov.sg" rel="noopener noreferrer nofollow" target="_blank"><u>contact@osir.gov.sg</u></a> on any